autokitteh/kittehub/confluence_to_slack/README.md

 ### Configure Integrations

+> [!IMPORTANT]
+> The `autokitteh.yaml` file includes environment variables for the Confluence and Slack connections that need to be configured.

 Ensure you have set up the required integrations and environment variables.
 This project uses Confluence and Slack APIs.

 - [Configure Atlassian integration](https://docs.autokitteh.com/config/integrations/atlassian)